270: No Such Thing As BIG SHERLOCK HOLMES

 I mean, I've never listened to it, but apparently there were more than 500 characters who are known to the audience who have never spoken a single word in the show.

-Wow.
-So there's a guy called Shane, who has never said anything, but is known to the audience as somebody who did the cooking at Nelson's wine bar in the 80s and was famed for his legendary quiche.
+So, there's a guy called Shane, who has never said anything, but is known to the audience as someone who did the cooking at Nelson's Wine Bar in the 80s and was famed for his legendary quiche.

 And he never ever speaks, but as a joke, they always describe him as excessively talkative.